The Inner Basin Trail is one of the premier hikes on the San Francisco Peaks.

 - Camping: The most accessible camping is directly adjacent to the trailhead at Locket Meadow Campground.
 This 17-site campground is first-come, first-served and fills up quickly on weekends.
 There’s plenty of dispersed camping available along FR 522 on the drive in and along the network of dirt roads in the area.
 Also consider the Bonito Campground, located across the highway near Sunset Crater Volcano National Monument.

-- Rent a Cabin: There are plenty of cabins rentals in the Flagstaff area to choose from, many of which are pet-friendly.
+- Rent a Cabin: There are plenty of cabins rentals in the Flagstaff area to choose from.

 - Other Nearby Hikes: Check out this guide to the best hikes near Flagstaff.

 Sign up for our free email to join thousands of readers getting epic travel, hiking, camping and gear ideas every week.